Brand Name: N/A

 Platelets are a blood component used to treat low blood platelet counts (thrombocytopenia) or platelet dysfunction, to treat active platelet-related bleeding, or as prophylaxis in those at serious risk of bleeding.

-Dosages of Platelets
+What Are Dosages of Platelets?

 Dosage Forms and Strengths

-- Typical dosing for an adult is a pool of 6 whole blood derived (sometimes referred to as random donor) platelets or one apheresis platelet.
+- Typical dosing for an adult is a pool of 6 whole blood-derived (sometimes referred to as random donor) platelets or one apheresis platelet.

-Typical dosing for an adult is a pool of 6 whole blood derived (sometimes referred to as random donor) platelets or one apheresis platelet.
+Typical dosing for an adult is a pool of 6 whole blood-derived (sometimes referred to as random donor) platelets or one apheresis platelet.
 This is expected to raise the platelet count by 30,000-60,000/uL in a 70 kg patient.
 Transfused platelets have a short life span and will need to be re-dosed within 3-4 days if given for prophylaxis.
 Suboptimal increases can be seen due to non-immune destruction or immune refractoriness.
-If suboptimal increases are suspected, the corrected count increment (CCI) can help determine if the response is truly suboptimal based on amount of platelets transfused compared to body surface area.
+If suboptimal increases are suspected, the corrected count increment (CCI) can help determine if the response is truly suboptimal based on the number of platelets transfused compared to body surface area.
 The CCI can also assist in determining whether the response is due to immune refractoriness or non-immune causes.
 Please see the pharmacology section for CCI calculations.

 Neonates and small children